datanav/docs/DTLReferenceGuide.rst

           The rationale for this behaviour is so that entities that have previous versions get deleted in the resulting dataset when they no longer pass the filter.

+          If you have more than one transform then you may want to be careful about how you process ``_filtered`` entities in subsequent transforms.

           If you would like to control how deletions happen, then you should not use the ``filter`` function, but instead set the